freejak5520/new-macbook/README.md

-# New MacBook Setup Guide for Developers
+# New MacBook Setup Guide for Me

 This document summarizes the necessary steps when setting up a new MacBook for development purposes.